alaneicker1975/redux-todo-list/README.md

 # Redux Todo List

-A simple demo app demonstrating state management with Redux.
+An app demonstrating state management with Redux and custom middleware to handle data fetching.
+The API is powered by Express and MySQL.

 Stack includes: